hsc-research/tutorial_genus/README.md

 Now run your synthesis script again.
 You have to close Genus and start from scratch, these settings do not work well if applied after the design has already been synthesized.

-Did the area increase?
-By how much?
-How about power?
 How about timing?
 Write down your results and compare against those from Task 5.